Chart Color Schemes

 St Kilda West's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-St Kilda West shows excellent health outcomes with low prevalence of common conditions across all ages.
-Private health cover is high at approximately 65% of its total population of 2,102, compared to Greater Melbourne's 71.9%.
-Nationally, this figure stands at 55.7%.
+St Kilda West demonstrates excellent health outcomes according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are very low across all age groups.
+Private health cover is exceptionally high at approximately 65% of the total population (2,102 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.

 Frequently Asked Questions - Health